F5Networks/f5-telemetry-streaming/docs/setting-up-consumer.rst

   - **instrumentationKey** must not be provided
   - **appInsightsResourceName** can be provided as a name filter (exact match or regex) for the App Insights Resource to send metrics to
-  - **customOpts** are passthrough options (key value pair) to send to the Microsoft node client.
-There options are not guaranteed to work and may change according to the client lib API, must use with caution
   - The Managed Identity should have:

     - permissions to list Microsoft.Insight components for subscription(s), for example the Monitoring Reader role